noahweasley/SMD-Desktop/README.md

 </p>

-**Please note**: This application is still in development, send your email to www.iebenmelu@gmail.com to join the waiting list.
+**Please note**: This application is still in development, ping me @ www.iebenmelu@gmail.com to join the waiting list.
 I will tell you when I have released the first version and also send you a link to download it.
 Thank you

 ## About S.M.D